diekaiju/duckAssist/README.md

 ## Key Features

 - 🎯 **Focused Interface**: A clean, distraction-free environment tailored for AI chat, complete with a native progress bar for page loading feedback.
+- 🎙️ **Digital Assistant Integration**: Set **duckAssist** as your device's default digital assistant app.
+Access your AI companion instantly via your system's assistant shortcut (long-press home, swipe from corner, etc.).
+- ⚡ **Auto-Voice Activation**: When launched via the assistant shortcut, the app automatically triggers the **"New Voice Chat"** feature, getting you into a conversation immediately.
 - 🚀 **"Ask duck.ai" Integration**: Select text in any application on your device and choose "Ask duck.ai" from the context menu.
 The app will automatically launch and paste your query directly into the chat.
 - 📑 **Multi-Window Support**: Every "Ask" trigger opens in a new Android task.
 This allows you to maintain multiple independent AI conversations and switch between them seamlessly via the Recents menu.
 - 🌐 **Smart Link Handling**: Navigation is optimized for the AI experience.
 All external links clicked within the app are automatically redirected to your system's default web browser, keeping your chat session secure and focused.